anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/bootstrapping.md

 }
 ```

-- The governance proposal passes at block `3300`
+- The governance proposal passes at block `3300` (the first block of epoch `33`)

+- Validators for epoch `33` manually configure their nodes to halt after having finalized block `3399`, before that block is reached

+- The chain halts after having finalized block `3399` (the last block of epoch `33`)

-- Putative Ethereum bridge smart contracts are deployed, with the proxy contract located at `0x00000000000000000000000000000000DeaDBeef`
+- Putative Ethereum bridge smart contracts are deployed at this point, with the proxy contract located at `0x00000000000000000000000000000000DeaDBeef`

-- At block height `3400`, the chain halts
+- Verification of the Ethereum bridge smart contracts take place

-- The chain restarts with the governance parameter `eth_bridge_proxy_address` set to `0x00000000000000000000000000000000DeaDBeef`
+- Validators coordinate to craft a new genesis file for the chain restart at `3400`, with the governance parameter `eth_bridge_proxy_address` set to `0x00000000000000000000000000000000DeaDBeef`

+- The chain restarts at `3400` (the first block of epoch `34`)

+- The first ever validator set update (for epoch `35`) becomes possible within a few blocks (e.g. by block `3410`)

+- A validator set update for epoch `35` is submitted to the Ethereum bridge smart contracts